Kubernetes on AWS EKS with Amazon RDS and S3Kubernetes on AWS EKS with Amazon RDS and S3

 Launch an EKS Cluster

 First, install eksctl and kubectl.
-After installing them, you can create the EKS cluster.
+After installing both, you can create the EKS cluster.
 There are plenty of configuration options available with eksctl, but the default settings are sufficient for this guide.
 Run the following command to create a cluster named my-kestra-cluster:

 shell